aluque1/ASO/README.md

 # ASO
-Ampliacion de Sistemas Operativos

-Practicas y ejercicios hechos durante el curso 22/23 para la asignatura de Ampliacion de Sistemas Operativos.
+Exercises and projects done during 22/23 for the subject Ampliacion de Sistemas Operativos.
+Most of the code done [Nacho](https://github.com/Nachoski08) except for a small [Shell](https://github.com/aluque1/ASO/tree/main/ejercicioShell) which was the final project for the subject.